Protecting Works on Paper

 First, “archival” means using materials and methods that will not harm or alter the artwork and that are completely reversible.
 You can use photo corners to set a photo in place on the backing – then you don’t need to use any adhesive at all on the photo.
 However, photo corners won’t work for all pieces of art.
 Therefore, if you are going to use tape, it should be acid-free or archival quality.
 The preferable adhesive is a natural cellulose-base (such as rice paste or wheat paste which activates with water).
 This means NO masking tape or scotch tape.

-What does acid-free when we see the label on paper?
+What does acid-free mean when we see the label on paper?
 Acid occurs naturally in the lignin of wood pulp which makes up most kinds of paper.
 This acid will cause it to turn yellow and disintegrate over time.
 Using tape, matting, or backing which is not acid-free will damage an artwork, even if the artwork itself was made with archival materials.
 The best fine art papers and “museum-quality” matboard for framing, are made from cotton, a naturally acid-free material.
 Cotton papers and ragboard will last much longer than wood pulp products labeled “acid-free” which have been processed to neutralize the acid.
 I use 100% cotton papers for all my watercolors and ink drawings.

-Be sure to protect your art from both the back AND the front.
+When framing works on paper, be sure to protect your art from both the back AND the front.
 Both the mat AND the backing should be acid-free.
 If it isn’t, the acid can leech from the backing into the artwork, so backing your artwork with cardboard is NOT a good idea.

 What is the purpose of the matte and glass in conserving Works on Paper?